hongtaoh/hongtaoh.github.io/content/en/apad/_index.md

 ## 2020-11-19
 Continue with Guilbeault, Becker, & Centola.
 (2018)

-- Complex contagions require a critical mass to start a large-scale cascade and critical mass is dependent on network topology, nodes degree distribution, and adoption thresholds.
+- Complex contagions require a critical mass to start a large-scale cascade and critical mass is dependent on network topology, node degree distribution, and adoption thresholds.

 New directions: